-- Perform all of the preceding.
-Operate air conditioner periodically to lubricate compressor seals. - Disconnect battery and check charge (Specific Gravity) with a hydrometer every 30 days.
-Recharge as necessary. - If you expect to store the unit for an extended period, you may want to support the weight of the unit on appropriate blocks or jack stands as a safety precaution. - Remove high grass or weed growth under or around the unit.
+- Perform steps as listed under Short-Term Storage. - Operate air conditioner periodically to lubricate compressor seals. - Disconnect battery and check charge (Specific Gravity) with a hydrometer every 30 days.
+Recharge as necessary. - If you expect to store the unit for an extended period, you may want to support the weight of the unit on appropriate blocks or jack stands as a safety precaution. - Remove high grass or weed growth under or around the unit. © ALP (Adventurer Limited Partnership).
+25